 Life is already challenging, not to mention being faced with learning to recondition thoughts, emotions, and behaviours.
 When a mental health issue like BPD overlays every other aspect of life, a higher degree of willingness to persevere is required.
 This willingness is not easy to muster, but it can be found.

 One of the most willingness crushing issues about re-learning to live in your body (essentially what working through BPD is all about) is the lack of BPD understanding of those who don’t suffer from BPD.
 When others don’t understand, and therefore do not offer any helpful responses to BPD dysfunction, then the suffering can quickly intensify and compound and result in an urge to give up (sometimes not just on the BPD learning process, but also on life itself).

-Remember that BPD is not a disorder that can but adjusted in a short period of time.
-The body/mind conditioning that brought you to point of having the BPD pattern happened over several years of childhood development and other life experience.
-In order to make progress, there is a strong need for ongoing exposure to learning materials, and then also exposure to real-life learning opportunities where attempts are made to apply the learning as best as possible.
-This process of learning and practice needs to happen again and again in order to start seeing results.
+Remember that BPD is not a disorder that can but adjusted in a short period.
+The body/mind conditioning that brought you to the point of having the BPD pattern happened over several years of childhood development and other life experience.
+There is a definite need for ongoing exposure to learning materials to make changes, and then also exposure to real-life learning opportunities where attempts are made to apply the learning as best as possible.
+This process of learning and practice needs to happen again and again to start seeing results.
 Are you willing to do it?

 Whatever you decide to do in your life journey and BPD process, I honour and respect that.
-Everybody’s life situation is different and not everyone has the same support and mental health services available.
-No matter what your situation is, I hope that the content of BreakAway MHE can at least in part be useful to your endeavor, even if just little by little.
+Everybody’s life situation is different, and not everyone has the same support and mental health services available.
+No matter what your situation is, I hope the content of BreakAway MHE can somehow be useful to your endeavour, even if just little by little.
 If the BPD learning process is something that happens over a lifetime for you, then that is just as admirable as any other timeframe.
-You have already earned my respect just by being hear now and reading to the end of this article.
+You have already earned my respect by being here now and reading to the end of this article.
 Please do explore the site further!